In stock

 2-9

-These plants require a bit of special attention during the first planting season in particular.
-Eastern Red Cedar requires adequate moisture.
-During dry spells, it is necessary to provide additional water, (a thorough soaking applied directly at soil level).
-Eastern Red Cedar does not like wet foliage, especially when they are younger trees.
-However, they are typically content in wetter soils.
+Pro Tip: Eastern red cedar trees for sale anywhere will require a bit of special attention, particularly during the first planting season.
+Juniperus virginiana saplings require adequate moisture.
+During dry spells, it is necessary to provide additional water via a thorough soaking applied directly at the soil level.
+Eastern red cedar does not tolerate wet foliage, especially when young, but is typically content in wetter soils.

 Common uses for the Eastern Red Cedar: